clary09/Obliviate/README.md

 # Obliviate
 **_You can close your eyes to reality but not to memories._**

-*An app inspired from the movie "Gajni"*
+*An app inspired from the movie "Gajini"*

 ### Tech Stack: